ULJ-Yale/qunex/README.md

 Detailed change log
 -------------------

+* 0.61.13 [library] Added --nv flag to Singularity runs in qunexContainer for CUDA support.
 * 0.61.12 [library] When running through Singularity CUDA is not loaded from inside the container.
 * 0.61.11 [nitools] Replaced spaces with underscores in g_ExtractGLMVolumes saveoption.
 * 0.61.10 [niutilities] Removed a bug in single-run HCP ICAFix